"What it is" is easier to explain than what it means.

 In Short, we are not 100% sure what LJ6C means or where it came from even after much trawling of the internet, but the above seems quite plausible, Please feel free to educate us if you know otherwise or can offer some correction.

-Order in the next 16 hours 10 minutes and select next day delivery at checkout*
+Order before 17:00 and select next day delivery (for Monday) or Saturday delivery at checkout*

 *Subject to delivery address